 The Seattle Rhinoplasty Center – Rhinoplasty Surgery

-The rhinoplasty operation is the most common procedure done at the Seattle Rhinoplasty Center.
+The operation is the most common procedure done at the Seattle Rhinoplasty Center in Seattle Washington.
 A private consultation with Dr. William Portuese will last approximately one hour in our Seattle office.
-There are many reasons why a rhinoplasty is performed such as reducing a large hump on the nose or other areas of the nose that are out of balance with the rest of the facial features such as a wide nose, a wide, boxy, bulbous tip.
+There are many reasons why surgery is performed such as reducing a large hump on the nose or other areas of the nose that are out of balance with the rest of the facial features such as a wide nose, a wide, boxy, bulbous tip.
 A droopy nasal tip can also be elevated to improve the aesthetic profile.
 A fractured or broken nose can simply be reset back to its normal pre-injury state.
-A rhinoplasty can be performed at the same time as a broken nose repair if a cosmetic change is desired.
+A nose job can be performed at the same time as a broken nose repair if a cosmetic change is desired.
 Typically, any cosmetic surgery is billed directly to the patient, and any functional or reconstructive surgery is billed to the patient’s healthcare insurance.
 A fractured nose typically makes the nose look crooked both in the cartilaginous and bony compartments whereby the nose bones are fractured, and sometimes a spreader graft of structural cartilage will have to be performed to widen a pinched upper lateral cartilage.
 Revision rhinoplasty surgeries are also performed at The Seattle Rhinoplasty Center on a frequent basis for complications arising from previous surgery done elsewhere.

-Q: What is a rhinoplasty?
+Q: What is a nose job?

 Q: What is a deviated nasal septum?